 - Multiple sclerosis

-If you’ve been diagnosed with a chronic disease, talk to your physician about Supportive Medicine & Palliative Care.
+If you’ve been diagnosed with a chronic disease, talk to your physician about Supportive Medicine.

 Dr. Shira Amdur is board-certified in Internal Medicine and trained in palliative care.
 She cares for patients at Kelsey-Seybold’s Main Campus.
-Her clinical interests include Palliative Care and Internal Medicine.
+Her clinical interests include Supportive Medicine and Internal Medicine.